Liberation Day (with Soumaya Keynes)

 It's so just sort of satisfying, but you do know that

-Is there if you can consign any phrase to the dustbin?
+If you can consign any phrase to the dustbin.

-Then you are gonna to do like a sort of interesting indie boy circa 2014 sending you a text that says like loll you up.
+Then you are going to do like a sort of interesting indie boy circa 2014 sending you a text that says like loll you up.
+Yeah.

 Okay.

-In that aspect, of the people that you cover, are there any business leaders who actually do encapsulate problems, talk in an interesting way, or are they all PR'd to death?
+In that spectrum, of the people that you cover, are there any business leaders who actually do encapsulate problems, talk in an interesting way, or are they all PR'd to death?

 You're a bit like